This post may contain affiliate links. Please see our disclosure policy.

 Two photos showing How to Make this easy and moist homemade Easter recipe - batter in bowl and spooned into lined cupcake tin.

-Once cooled, frost your homemade carrot cake cupcakes with cream cheese frosting using an Ateco 808 (smooth like in my photos) or Ateco 844 piping tip (makes ridged swirls like you see on most cupcakes).
+1. Cool the best carrot cake cupcakes completely.
+Meanwhile, make cream cheese frosting.
+Frost your homemade carrot cake cupcakes using an Ateco 808 (smooth like in my photos) or Ateco 844 piping tip (makes ridged swirls).
 Enjoy!

 Tips & FAQs